feranco/feranco.github.io/_drafts/recursion-application-combinations.md

 only the ones fulfilling certain criteria.
 For example the knapsack problem keeps the most profitable combination of items given a bound on their total weight, while the perfect sum problem keeps all subsets of given array with sum equal to given sum.
-Before analyzing such category of problems, it's worth to observe that they can be often optimized using the following techniques:
+Such category of problems can be often optimized using the following techniques:
-* backtracking: the process of generating a combination is stopped as soon as the criteria is not fulfilled, starting immediately the generation of the next combination;
+* backtracking: the process of generating a combination is stopped as soon as the criteria defining a valid solution are not fulfilled, the most recently added element is removed from the combination (backtrack) and the generation of another combination is started from the step before;
 * dynamic programming: the partial values obtained generating a combination are cached so not to repeat them.

 # Counting combinations